RoboHubEindhoven-User/YOLO_Object_Detection/README.md

 ### Prerequisites

-This package runs on python3.7 or later with the following packages:
+This package runs on python3.7 or later with the following `pip3 install -U -r requirements.txt` packages:

 * `numpy`
 * `torch >= 1.1.0`
 * `opencv-python`
 * `tqdm`
 * `Cuda toolkit`
+* `matplotlib`
+* `pycocotools`

 For cloning [ultralytics python yolov3](https://github.com/ultralytics/yolov3) use git clone into your own custom workspace: